SaviKoissi/Mathematical-Biology/README.md

 ### Writing a function in R

 A function is written to incorporate sets of instructions that you want to use repeatedly or that, because of their complexity, are better self-contained in a sub program and called when needed.
 A function is a piece of code written to carry out a specified task; it can or can not accept arguments or parameters and it can or can not return one or more values.\
-In R, a function si contsrtucted this way:
+In R, a function is contsrtucted this way:

 ```{r}
 function (arglist)  {body}